beagleboard/librobotcontrol/README.md

 ```

 ## Version
 V0.3.4 is the current stable release.
-V0.4 is in beta testing and can be installed from source as described above.
+V0.4 is in beta testing and can be installed from source as described above or from the github releases page.

 You can check which version of the package is currently installed with the rc_version program.